wurstscript/WurstScript/manual.md

 braces (as in Java) or keywords like 'endif' (as in Jass).

 In general WurstScript tries to avoid using symbols as much as possible to provide a clear and readable look.
+At the same time most of Jass' verbosity got removed.

 ## Expressions